 “Open gTLD” refers to a gTLD that has not been granted an exemption from Specification 9: Registry Operator Code of Conduct.
 Community TLDs and TLDs with self-imposed registrant restrictions would still be regarded as open gTLDs under this definition, unless they have been granted an exemption from the Registry Operator Code of Conduct.

-“Closed Brand gTLD” refers to a closed gTLD where the TLD string is a recognized Trademark held by the registry operator. (e.g. .Microsoft, .Google, .HSBC )
+“Closed Brand gTLD” refers to a closed gTLD where the TLD string is a Trademark held by the registry operator. (e.g. .Microsoft, .Google, .HSBC )

 “Closed Keyword gTLD” refers to a closed gTLD where the TLD string is not a recognized Trademark held by the registry operator. (e.g. .search, .book, .music )